 - 🎧 Students, academics, and businesses can use AI for accurate transcriptions.

-- ⚡️ Language models record and extract key insights faster than during manual note-taking.
+- ⚡️ Language models can grab and extract insights faster than during manual note-taking.

 The emergence of AI tools represents a significant step forward in the way we capture and process information.
 While pen & paper may still hold a special place in our hearts, it’s hard to deny the benefits that AI-powered tools offer in terms of speed, accuracy, and efficiency.